killuhwhale/reportr/README.md

 # Problems

-  # When 403 error
-  - after refresh token is expired many things many when there is a bad request.
-      Need to find all these places and make sure that something expecting a list doesnt get an error object.
+# Reporting period

   # PDF AR Report
     - A. Notes
           [object Object] instead of that actual notes or 'No notes'
+        - Happens when there isn't a note created yet for data base...
+The response from the lazyGet most likely returing an object or there is an error.
+        - Note is created when the user navigates to Info tab(herds) (client lazy gets the note)
+        - When server is generating report, it is likely lazy getting the note as well... but it isn't returning the value....

   - Upload TSV process
     - Ensure there are rows of data bfore uploading.
     - Need to avoid updating TSV file in DB with an empty doc...

   - Dates are slightly off due to timezone....
-(I think)
+(I think) I see this when I update the adress at late night.....
     - Creating a date inititally for a dairy, days should be jan 1st to dec 31st
       - Currently, the dates are created as dec 31st to dec 30th (1 day off)